sanagama/mssql-restapi/README.md

 This is a *prototype* of a simple [ASP.NET Core 2.0](https://docs.microsoft.com/en-us/aspnet/core/getting-started) REST API web app that uses [SQL Server Management Objects (SMO)](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) under the covers to provide a RESTful interface for SQL Server running anywhere.

-You can run this prototype on Linux, macOS, Windows or Docker and optionally use [environment variables](#environment-variables) to connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.
+You can run this REST API web app on Linux, macOS, Windows or Docker and optionally use [environment variables](#environment-variables) to connect to a local or remote SQL Server instance, Azure SQL Database and Azure SQL Data Warehouse.

 For fun, I've added ```GET``` REST API end-points to: